 - Medicines (Here's a list of good over-the-counter flu medicines.)

 - A humidifier (Need convincing on this one?
 This article perfectly explains 4 reasons why a humidifier is necessary for the flu season.)

 - Soups, broths, and herbal teas (great for increasing fluid intake as well as soothing dry and sore throats and congestion)

 6. Plan ahead for taking time off.

-As mentioned above, it's expected you stay in your home and isolate from those around you to reduce spreading infection.
-Plan ahead for potentially needing to take some days off from your daily activities and obligations in case you get sick this flu season.
+As mentioned above, it's expected you'll stay in your home and isolate from those around you to reduce spreading infection.
+Plan ahead for the potential need to take some days off from your activities and obligations in case you get sick this flu season.

-Following these steps may not completely erase the chance of you getting the flu, but they can greatly help reduce the possibility as well as help you live a healthier and happier life.
+Following these steps may not erase the chance you'll get the flu, but they can help reduce the possibility and help you live a healthier, happier life.